 Foster establishes a sense of unity throughout the three stories by highlighting related emotional elements.
 A sense of isolation and loneliness is felt not only by the alien creatures in “Beyond the Farthest Star” and “One of Our Planets is Missing,” but also by the young Spock in “Yesteryear.”
 This recurrent theme creates an emotional strand young readers can latch onto as they navigate the sci-fi technobabble.

 In determining a book’s success, one should attempt to view it through the eyes of its intended audience, in this case that means young teens in the 1970s.
 Being a member of that demographic, I feel uniquely qualified to bring that point of view into this discussion.
-I received Star Trek Log One as a Christmas gift from my father in 1977, a small gesture by my dear old dad trying to connect with me through my interests.
+Star Trek Log One was a Christmas gift from my father in 1977, a small gesture by my dear old dad trying to connect with me through my interests.
 As I was entering adolescence at the ripe old age of 13, I could relate to many of the themes in the book, particularly the coming-of-age story in “Yesteryear.”

 I still have that cheap paperback of Star Trek Log One I received as a stocking stuffer some 36 years ago and rereading it brought back many memories.
 If a book, any book, can take us as far away as our youth, then the text — even one as ephemeral as adaptations of Saturday morning cartoon scripts — becomes something a bit more than just words on a page.